Carlos Beltrán: 2007–08

 In 2008, Beltrán batted .284 with 27 home runs and 112 RBI.
-In the final game before the All-Star game, Beltrán hit his 15th home run of the season.
-On August 29, Beltrán collected all five RBIs for the Mets including a grand slam with two outs in the 9th to give the Mets a 5–2 lead.
-The Mets won this game 5–4.
+In the final game before the All-Star game, he hit his 15th home run of the season.
+On August 29, Beltrán collected all five RBIs for the Mets including a grand slam with two outs in the 9th to give the Mets a 5–2 lead, going on to win 5–4.
 Beltrán hit the last and only Mets home run in the final regular season game at Shea Stadium (the last home run was by Dan Uggla).
 The home run was a two-run shot that tied the game 2–2 against the Florida Marlins.
 Beltrán won his third straight Gold Glove award in the outfield for the Mets.
-He also won his second Fielding Bible Award as the top MLB center fielder in 2008.
+He also won his second Fielding Bible Award as the top major league center fielder.

 2009–2011

-Beltrán recorded his 1,000th RBI against Scott Olsen (Washington Nationals) with a triple in the third inning on April 24, 2009.
+Beltrán recorded his 1,000th RBI against Scott Olsen (of the Washington Nationals with a triple in the third inning on April 24, 2009.

-In the voting for the 2009 All Star Game, Beltrán was third among NL outfielders (2,812,295 votes), trailing only Ryan Braun (4,138,559) and Raúl Ibañez (4,053,355).
+In voting for the 2009 All Star Game, Beltrán was third among NL outfielders (2,812,295 votes), trailing only Ryan Braun (4,138,559) and Raúl Ibañez (4,053,355).

 On January 13, 2010, Beltrán had surgery on his knee and was originally expected to miss 8–12 weeks.
 The procedure was performed by Beltrán's personal physician Dr. Richard Steadman.
 The Mets stated that the surgery was done without their consent, and the team expressed their disappointment with Beltrán's decision.
-However, Beltrán's agent, Scott Boras, claimed that the Mets consented to the procedure.
+However, his agent Scott Boras claimed that the Mets consented to the procedure.
 Beltrán played his first game of the 2010 season on July 15.

-Due to his declining defense, in 2011, Beltrán was moved from center field to right field.
-On May 12, 2011, playing against the Colorado Rockies, Beltrán hit three two-run home runs in a 9–5 Mets' victory.
-It was the first three-home run game of his career, and he became only the eighth Mets hitter in history to hit three home runs in a single game.
+Due to his declining defense, in 2011 Beltrán was moved from center field to right field.
+On May 12, playing against the Colorado Rockies, Beltrán hit three two-run home runs in a 9–5 Mets road victory.
+It was the only three-home run game of his career, and he became only the eighth Mets hitter in history to hit three home runs in a game.